 The majority of the content on this site comes from my time spent as Executive Editor of Oriel College’s newspaper The Poor Print for academic year 2016-17, but there are also several articles that were written for other publications such as the Oxford-wide student paper paper Cherwell.

-The content on this site reflects that wide range of interests: some of the articles draw on my musical expertise, while others reflect my deeply held interests in politics.
+The site reflects my wide range of interests: some of the articles draw on my musical expertise, while others reflect my deeply held interests in politics.
 The format varies from satirical data-journalism to serious comment pieces.
 A complete list of all the content on this site, sorted by category, can be found here.

 The Poor Print

 As well as the content to be found on this site, I have also produced many collaborative pieces with classmates through Oriel College’s The Poor Print newspaper.
-As Executive Editor since July 2016, my role includes:
+As Executive Editor for academic year 2016-17, my role included: